robinclart/orc/README.md

 Checkout the branch for the given PR number and display the PR title and body.
 Note that if we're already on the right branch this will do nothing.

-## TODO

 ### Add Label to a Pull Request

 ```
 orc label [--pr NUMBER] NAME [NAME...]
 ```

-Add the given label to the current branch's PR or to the PR that was supplied as option.
+Add the given labels to the current branch's PR or to the PR that was supplied as option.

+## TODO

 ### Add a Comment